akuznets0v/mturk-lean-external-question/README.md

 5. Login to your requester account on the prod or sandbox site and check that everything posted correctly.

 # Screenshots
-Checking from the requester UI that everything was sucessfully posted.
+Checking from the requester UI that everything was successfully posted.
 ![posted](https://cloud.githubusercontent.com/assets/3171564/24210547/7a3a677c-0ef7-11e7-8d24-819115c3bf2f.png)
 Finding our HIT as a worker
 ![workerfind](https://cloud.githubusercontent.com/assets/3171564/24210622/ae7138fe-0ef7-11e7-8727-ee425b2ef989.png)